jeffboichuk/ice-marketing/01-course-outline.md

     projects) were chosen to serve as this course's subject matter
     - To establish a learning environment that respects differences and diverse perspectives and makes all students feel welcome
-- To establish a clear set of goals, requirements, and performance standards (i.e., grading criteria, grading system) for the midterm project

 ## Readings {-}